logo

 Spokane Community College

 The Associate of Applied Science (AAS) in Paralegal program at Spokane Community College prepares graduates to perform a variety of functions as part of a legal team.
 The school follows a quarter calendar and students must complete 95-103 quarter credits to graduate with this ABA-approved degree.
 Start dates are offered in the fall, winter, and spring.
 The program can be completed in as little as 18 months through full-time study although not all courses are offered each year.
-Students are advised to meet with academic advisors prior to choosing courses to ensure they complete the program in a timely manner.
+Students should meet with their academic advisor before choosing courses to ensure they complete the program on time.
 Required courses include Introduction to Law, Law Office Procedures and Technology, and Legal Ethics.
 Specialized electives include Principles of Accounting, Introduction to Probate, and Employment Law.
 Students must also complete a work-study experience.
 Most classes are offered in the evenings to accommodate working professionals.
 It is also possible to organize an internship as part of the program.
 The college also offers a Paralegal Certificate program to students who have already completed an associate’s or bachelor’s degree in paralegal studies.

 Online and Hybrid Programs